 Liquidation Rights.
 Upon liquidation, dissolution or winding up of the Company, the holders of Preferred Stock are entitled to receive distributions to be paid out of the assets of the Company, before any distributions are made to the holders of common stock.
 The holders of the Series D are entitled to receive liquidation preference at one (1) times the original issue price of \$1.06 per share plus all declared and unpaid dividends.
 Liquidation payments to the holders of Series D Preferred Stock have priority and are made in preference to any payments to the holders of Series C-1 Preferred Stock.
-The holders of the Series C-1 are entitled to receive liquidation preference at three (3) times the original issue price of \$0.65 per share plus all declared and unpaid dividends.
-Liquidation payments to the holders of Series C Preferred Stock have priority and are made in preference to any payments to the holders of Series C Preferred Stock.
-The holders of the Series C Preferred Stock have priority and are made in preference to any payments to the holders of Series B Preferred Stock.
+The holders of the Series C Preferred Stock have priority and are made in preference to any payments to the holders of Series C Preferred Stock.
+The holders of the Series C Preferred Stock are entitled to receive liquidation preferences at the rate of \$0.65 per share plus all declared and unpaid dividends.
+Liquidation payments to the holders of Series C Preferred Stock have priority and are made in preference to any payments to the holders of Series B Preferred Stock.
 The holders of the Series B and Series B-1 Preferred Stock are entitled to receive liquidation preferences at the rate of \$0.90 per share plus all declared and unpaid dividends and the holders of Series A and Series B-2 Preferred Stock are entitled to receive liquidation preferences at the rate of \$1.00 per share plus all declared and unpaid dividends.
 Liquidation payments to the holders of Series A Preferred Stock have priority and are made in preference to any payments to the holders of common stock.